apache/trafficcontrol/cache-config/t3c-apply/README.md

     Whether to not use a cache and make conditional requests to Traffic Ops.
 Default is false: use cache.

+-\-no-confirm-service-action

+    Whether to skip waiting and confirming the service action succeeded (reload or restart) via t3c-tail.
+Default is false.

 -o, -\-report-only

     Log information about necessary files and actions, but take